sizej/NFL_RT_Prob/README.md

 To reduce data leakage, I used the 2009 - 2017 seasons as my training data and the 2018 season as my hold-out data for validation.

+## The Features

+Something about the features here....

+Features engineered:
+- Expected Points
+- Pace
+- Possessing team is home team
+- Possessing team is favorite

 ## EDA

 For the start of possession analysis